conan-io/docs/ci_tutorial/products_pipeline/multi_product.rst

     $ conan graph build-order --requires=game/1.0 --build=missing
       --order-by=recipe -s build_type=Debug --format=json > game_debug.json

-These commands are basically the same than in the previous section, each one with a different configuration and creating a different output file ``game_release.json`` and ``game_debug.json``.
+These commands are basically the same as in the previous section, each one with a different configuration and creating a different output file ``game_release.json`` and ``game_debug.json``.
 These files will be similar to the previous ones, but as we haven't used the ``--reduce`` argument (this is important!) they will actually contain a "build-order" of all elements in the graph, even if only some contain the ``binary: Build`` definition, and others will contain other ``binary: Download|Cache|etc``.

+Now, let's compute the build-order for ``mapviewer/1.0``:

 .. code-block:: bash